azzyrahman/flickrimagegallery/README.md

 ### Storage selection:

-Since user registration data needs to persistent forever, I have chosed mysql as a storage.
+Since user registration data needs to persist forever, I have chosen mysql as a storage.
-The recent search result was also planning to save in the database flickr_images.flickr_image table but could not implement yet.
+The recent search results were also planning to save in the database flickr_images.flickr_image table but could not implement yet.